 Now, disaffected and angst-ridden from failing to realize their expectations, many Millenials and increasing numbers of Gen Z’ers, have begun challenging their elders’ assumptions about the perceived value of a college degree.
 Hindered by record student debt, the most recent college graduates and those in their early adulthoods are also facing complex, globalized social and economic issues.

-Thus, in my next two posts of the series, I’ll first discuss how annually increasing college costs are leading to record student debt, which is compounded by current economic circumstances.
+Thus, in my next post in the series, I’ll first discuss how annually increasing college costs are leading to record student debt, which is compounded by current economic circumstances.
 Then, I’ll further explore the current economic opportunities facing college grads, as I conclude my argument why sentiment is decreasing amongst college graduates.